 We graduated our last basic training class in December 2017.

 We have our next Basic Training class in Spring of 2019.
 For more info go to Basic Training.

 For more information about the state program go to www.virginiamasternaturalist.org

 Photos by Kyle Langford

 Monarch Butterflies (Danaus plexippus) taken at Belle Isle State Park during 2017 Basic Training class by Kyle Langford

-Serving the Northern Neck of Virginia counties of Northumberland, Lancaster, Richmond, Westmoreland and adjacent Virginia counties
+Serving the Virginia counties of Northumberland, Lancaster, Richmond, Westmoreland, King George, Essex, and Middlesex